Video Yesteryear: History

 Later, Radio Yesteryear formed a second imprint for LPs called Sandy Hook Records.
 This imprint was designated as a "music-only" label, as opposed to Radiola's focus on complete radio shows.
 Sandy Hook released music broadcasts and film soundtracks, and reissued commercial recordings that had been out of print for many years.
 When LPs began to be phased out, Radiola and Sandy Hook became cassette-only formats.
 Shortly before the sale of the company, they started experimenting with the CD format.

 They released "custom tapes" of radio programs from their archive.
 For $12 per hour, a customer could select shows to add to their own collections.
 They also began a catalogue of shows called Goldin Radio Library which eventually contained hundreds of preselected shows on cassette.

 They also started a cassette/CD reissue series called Stack of 78s that contained recordings from their collection of 78 rpm records.
 Most of these were out-of-print recordings that had been unavailable for many years.
 They made no effort at sound restoration; thus, some of the releases had a great deal of scratches and surface noise.

 As Video Yesteryear, they are best known for presenting silent films at slower speeds than a standard 16 mm projector would normally show, bringing the early films closer to their silent film running time.
 This process was known as Video Accu-Speed.
 Their silent film releases also included original organ scores composed and performed by Rosa Rio (1902–2010), who had been a theatre organist during the silent era.
 By 1990, Video Yesteryear's catalog number 1,200 films, including 350 silent films.

 The company was purchased by Audio Book Club, Inc., in December 1998 for an undisclosed amount.

+RadioGOLDINdex

+RadioGOLDINdex is a online database of radio programs, from 1922 to 2017, collected and indexed by J. David Goldin, at UMKC Libraries.